Quattro04/my-portfolio-nuxt2/content/blog/2021-06-30-syncedvods-for-twitch-chrome-extension.md

 title: Chrome Extension - Synced VODs for Twitch
 date: 2021-06-30T22:16:05.896Z
 description: Developing a Chrome extension to help you sync Twitch VODs with your friend.
+code:
+  code: let asd = "this is a code";
+  lang: javascript
 ---
 ### Introduction